You’ve probably heard that audiobook narration is a marathon, not a sprint.

 For others, the climb may take years.
 People who are viewed as “overnight successes” usually have been working diligently for 5-10 years.

-In addition, they are working with 100s of other narrators.
+In addition, producers are working with and being contacted by 100s of other narrators.
 You need to distinguish what you bring to the table that they don’t already have.

 You must continue doing your best work and marketing yourself to those who can hire you for as long as it takes.

 Therefore, you must patiently persist and persevere by setting goals which include:

 - setting up and treating your recording space

 - obtaining coaching to answer your questions and improve your performance